 The Fund seeks to achieve its investment objective by investing in a combination of underlying variable insurance funds and mutual funds that currently exist or that may become available for investment in the future for which Goldman Sachs Asset Management, L.P. ("GSAM" or the "Investment Adviser") or an affiliate now or in the future acts as investment adviser or principal underwriter (the "Underlying Funds") without considering or canvassing the universe of unaffiliated investment companies available.
 The Fund invests in Underlying Funds that pursue a variety of strategies and invest in a variety of asset classes.
 The Investment Adviser selects strategies and asset classes based on the desired risk profile and investment objective for the Fund.
 The Fund invests primarily in a portfolio of Underlying Funds that provide exposure to Liquid Alternatives Strategies and Satellite and Real Assets ("Underlying Asset Classes and Strategies").
-Liquid Alternatives Strategies generally include, but are not limited to, momentum or trend trading strategies (investment decisions based on trends in asset prices over time), hedge fund beta (long term total returns consistent with investment results that approximate the return and risk patterns of a diversified universe of hedge funds), long/short strategies or relative value strategies (which seek to capture mispricings across securities, sectors and regions), tactical allocation strategies (investment decisions based on market conditions that seek to monetize short-term dislocations across asset classes) and unconstrained fixed income strategies (which have the ability to invest across various fixed income sectors).
+Liquid Alternatives Strategies generally include, but are not limited to, momentum or trend trading strategies (investment decisions based on trends in asset prices over time), hedge fund beta (long term total returns consistent with investment results that approximate the return and risk patterns of a diversified universe of hedge funds), long/short strategies (investment decisions based on market conditions that seek to monetize short-term dislocations across asset classes) and unconstrained fixed income strategies (which have the ability to invest across various fixed income sectors).
 Satellite and Real Assets generally include, but are not limited to, global real estate securities, emerging markets equity and debt, and high yield and bank loans.